Ironic (song): Live performances

 The single was added in the set list for Morissette's concert tour, Jagged Little Pill World Tour (1995).
 The song was added to the tour's video album Jagged Little Pill Live (1997).
 Since then, "Ironic" has been included in her albums MTV Unplugged (1999), Feast on Scraps (2002), Live in the Navajo Nation (2002), and The Collection, as well as 1997 Grammys and the MTV Unplugged compilation albums.

 With "Ironic", Morissette denoted her support for same-sex marriage.
-In March 2004, Morissette amended a lyric at the fifteenth annual GLAAD Media Awards: "It's meeting the man of my dreams /And then meeting his beautiful husband".
+In March 2004, Morissette amended a lyric at the fifteenth annual GLAAD Media Awards: "It's meeting the man of my dreams / And then meeting his beautiful husband".
 She commented to USA Today that her support about same-sex unions "goes a step further than clever lyrics."
 She remarked that "[her] fantasy would now be to marry some of [her] gay couple friends."
 Later in June 2004, she said to VH1: "I don't have any gay-couple friends who are formally engaged, but I would be honored to support the gay community in that way ...
 I did it as a sort of spontaneous thing at a radio station about a month ago with a couple, and my heart was so with them."
 Morissette recorded an acoustic version of the song with the changed lyric for her iTunes Originals release, in 2004.
 Another acoustic version was recorded for the album Jagged Little Pill Acoustic, as well for the compilation album Cities 97 Sampler, Volume 16 (2004).
 Morissette also performed the song with Avril Lavigne at the House of Blues in 2005.
+19 years later on June 23, 2024, Alanis brought her daughter, Onyx to sing that song not only for her daughter's birthday, but also as a prelude to the song's 30th anniversary.
+The performance was met positively by many fans, including in Canada and even appeared on Breakfast Television on Citytv.